Daunte Culpepper: Detroit Lions

 On November 2, 2008, ESPN reported that Culpepper agreed to a two-year deal with the Detroit Lions and would join the team the following week.
 After passing a physical, Culpepper officially signed with the Lions on November 3.
 The Lions assigned Culpepper number 11, the number Roy Williams wore before he was traded to Dallas on October 14.
 Culpepper played four games with the Lions before suffering a shoulder injury.
 On December 28, 2008, the Lions became the first team in NFL history to go 0–16.
-The only other teams since the AFL–NFL merger to have a winless season were the 1976 Tampa Bay Buccaneers, who went 0–14 (the NFL schedule was extended to 16 games in 1978), the 1982 Baltimore Colts, who went 0–8–1 during that strike-shortened season, and subsequently the 2017 Cleveland Browns, who went 1–31 over the 2016 and 2017 seasons.

 2009

 In an interview with Sirius NFL Radio, former Lions wide receiver Mike Furrey said he had heard through former Lions teammates that the Lions planned to make Culpepper the starter for the 2009 season.

 On February 16, 2009, the Lions reached an agreement with Culpepper for a restructured deal that would keep him on the team in the second year of his two-year contract.
 He had been due a $2.5 million roster bonus later in February prior to the restructuring.

 On September 7, 2009, it was reported first overall draft pick Matthew Stafford was named the starter for the Lions regular season opener against the Saints.
 During the preseason, Culpepper had suffered a foot injury.
 Culpepper said he would respect Matthew Stafford as the starter, but was not opposed to being traded.

 On December 14, 2009, Culpepper played in what the Detroit Free Press headlined as “Lions suffer one of their biggest defeats in history.”
 Played in Baltimore, the Ravens won the game 48–3.
 In week 14, versus the Arizona Cardinals, Culpepper was benched in favor of third-string quarterback Drew Stanton after a poor performance.
+He ended up starting Week 17 against the Chicago Bears and passing for two touchdowns and one interception in a 37–23 loss.
+In the 2009 season, he started five games and finished with 945 passing yards, three touchdowns, and six interceptions.